aquanauts/frontend_interview/README.md

    value: number, // the price of the stock
   }
 ```
+- You can replace 'tick' with an actual timestamp

 The data returned from `useStockStream` will update every second, with a new value added to the end (and the oldest removed).